unixpickle/treeagent/README.md

  * Conclusion: after the first ~80 batches, improvement always stops, regardless of learning rate.
    * Hypothesis: forest size is the cause.
 Huge forests might be hard to improve?
    * Plan: implement tree decay and pruning.
 Can keep the forest fairly small.
 Will it work?
 Idk.
+ * New theory: the value function needs pruning, but not necessarily the policy.
+Deleting the critic.json file after a while of training speeds up training that seems to have stalled.